-- (1) A student must satisfactorily complete the final clinical assessment set at the end of Year 4 by the head of school and associate dean (academic). - (2) For the purpose of subrule 2.3(2), a student may be granted approval to demonstrate clinical competency through an alternative form of assessment approved by the head of school and associate dean (academic). - (3) A student who fails to satisfactorily complete the final clinical assessment on the first attempt may be granted approval by the head of school and associate dean (academic) to re-sit the clinical assessment. - (4) A student who fails to satisfactorily complete the final clinical assessment on the second attempt may be granted approval by the head of school and associate dean (academic) to re-sit the clinical assessment for a third and final time. - (5) For the purpose of subrule (4), prior to attempting the final clinical assessment a student may be required to - (a) undertake further clinical placement courses and other requirements; and - (b) undertake other academic remediation activities set by the associate dean (academic).
+(1) A student must satisfactorily complete the final clinical assessment set during year 4 by the head of school and associate dean (academic).

+- (2) For the purpose of subrule 2.3(1), a student may be granted approval to demonstrate clinical competency through an alternative form of assessment approved by the head of school and associate dean (academic). - (3) A student who fails to satisfactorily complete the final clinical assessment on the first attempt may be granted approval by the head of school and associate dean (academic) to re-sit the clinical assessment. - (4) A student who fails to satisfactorily complete the final clinical assessment on the second attempt may be granted approval by the head of school and associate dean (academic) to re-sit the clinical assessment for a third and final time. - (5) For the purpose of subrule (4), prior to attempting the final clinical assessment a student may be required to- - (a) undertake further clinical placement courses and other requirements; and - (b) undertake other academic remediation activities set by the associate dean (academic).

-3. Maximum credit for other study
+3 Maximum credit for other study

-Unless a student is entering the program under entry requirement 5(a) listed in Table 1, Schedule 1, of the Admission Rules, no credit will be granted for previous study.
+Unless a student is entering the program under clause 5 Alternative Entry paragraph (a) listed in Table 2, Schedule 1, of the Admission Rules, no credit will be granted for previous study.
+Note see PPL 3.50.03 Credit for Previous Studies and Recognised Prior Learning.

-4. Special rules
+4 Special rules